lodsa-ntos/deisi_jungle_race/README.md

 # <p align="center">DEISI Jungle</p>

+<p align="center">🦁🐘🦒 Welcome to the Animal Olympics Game! 🏁🏆</p>

 ![](deisi-jungle.jpg?raw=true "Deisi Jungle")

 <p align="justify"> One day, in a savannah far (far) from here, the animals decided to find out who would be the best athlete among them.
 To do so, they defined a set of sporting events that would compete with each other - whoever won more events would be considered the King of the Jungle.
 Soon the news reached Tarzan, who did not want to stop participating in the events, convinced that he would easily win them.
 The first race is the track race.
 The animals will gather on a track and compete to determine which athlete is the best. </p>

+<p align="justify"> Join the wild adventure in a Java-based game set in the heart of a distant savannah.
+In this exciting game, animals from all walks of life have come together to compete for the title of 'King of the Jungle. </p>

 # UML diagram
 ![](diagrama.png?raw=true "UML diagram")